Posted on 08/10/2018 by Shane Middlemiss

-With essentially all media available for use at low or no cost and diminishing bandwidths constraints the long-awaited interactive multimedia or hypermedia is now the name of the game.
-Online experiences are moving from narrow access to information and services up the value chain to creating experiences, supporting behaviour change or even transformation.
-Through screen and sound, interactive multimedia can affect emotional states like on the theatrical stage.
+With essentially all media now available for use at low or no cost and diminishing bandwidths constraints the long-awaited interactive multimedia or hypermedia is now the name of the game.
+Online experiences are moving from narrow access to information and services up the value chain to creating experiences, supporting behaviour change, civic platforms or even transformation.
+Through screen and sound, interactive multimedia can affect emotional states of increasingly engaged users like on the theatrical stage.
 The important layer of rich internet applications and apps can bridge between static information and core transactions as discussed in previous papers.

 It's not about creating a grand repository of content with a magical subject tree that everything can be found from but is about creating multiple user-centric navigation themes that allow choice within relevant, comprehensive content options and therefore a resilient, 'many roads' approach.
 A one-size-fits-all website is a lazy way that in effect fits no one particularly well.
 Deeper engagement demands more personalization and probably more than just the resources of any one organisation.
 Another truism of the Net is that there are always more smart people outside your organisation than inside, so why not draw upon some of that talent?
 Government agencies may be culturally challenged to make their boundaries porous so the OCM is an enabler here also.

-In terms of background, an Online Channel Manager combines many disciplines, including excellent communications (wordsmithing, design and presentation), IT (especially online capabilities, interoperability standards, business analysis), project management skills and management skills (business case development, budgeting, supervision).
+In terms of the required background, an Online Channel Manager combines many disciplines, including excellent communications (wordsmithing, design and presentation), IT (especially online capabilities, interoperability standards, business analysis), project management skills and management skills (business case development, budgeting, supervision).
 They should be generalists with specialties.
 Unfortunately training in all the skills in one package is still rare so most people operating effectively in this role have been self-taught or at least directed their own learning path.
 Relevant experience will be the dominant indicator of potential success but largely the role is about those who 'get it' versus those who don't.
 This is a 'you know it if you see it' kind of worldview quality that is very difficult to predict in advance.
-Someone must practice their talents in a webspace to demonstrate their capabilities.
+The right candidate must have practiced their talents in a webspace to demonstrate their capabilities.